Kenyan Champions: Creating the Conditions for Eliminating Cervical Cancer

 Recently, the Director-General of the World Health Organization, Dr. Tedros Adhanom Ghebreyesus, called for the elimination of cervical cancer.
 This can be achieved by implementing two evidence-based, high-impact interventions for cervical cancer prevention – human papillomavirus (HPV) vaccination for girls and boys, which prevents the common sexually transmitted infection that causes most cervical cancers; and screening of women for the early detection and treatment of cervical cancer and precancerous lesions.

 An estimated 311,000 women worldwide die from cervical cancer every year.
 Women living in low- and middle-income countries are hit particularly hard, with about 90 percent of deaths from the disease occurring in these countries.
-In Kenya alone, over 3,000 women will die from cervical cancer in 2018, making it a leading cause of cancer death among women.
+In Kenya alone, an estimated 3,000+ women died from cervical cancer in 2018, making it a leading cause of cancer death among women.

 The planned Kenya rollout of a nationwide HPV vaccination campaign in 2019 is a huge opportunity for the country to prevent cervical cancers and save lives.
 As more girls are vaccinated and increasingly fewer girls are infected with HPV over time, it will become possible to eliminate cervical cancer in Kenya in the future.